kobotoolbox/kobo-docker/README.md

 # Setup procedure:

 1. The first decision to make is whether your `kobo-docker` instance will use secure (**HTTPS**) or insecure (plain **HTTP**) communications when interacting with clients.
 While secure communications are obviously desirable, the requirements imposed by the public key cryptographic system underpinning HTTPS add a considerable degree of complexity to the initial setup (we are in the process of eventually simplifying this with [`lestencrypt`](https://letsencrypt.org/)).
-In contrast, setups using plain HTTP can be suitable in some cases where security threats are unlikely.
+In contrast, setups using plain HTTP can be suitable in some cases where security threats are unlikely, such as for use strictly within a secure private network.
 To emphasize the difference between the two types of setup, they are referred to herein as **server** (HTTPS) and **local** (HTTP).

 2. Clone this repository, retaining the directory name `kobo-docker`.